ithinkicodeforfun/comp2000_2025_group/README.md

 1. Unzip the repository
 2. Open in your IDE (Java 11 or Java 21)
 3. Compile and run `Main.java`
-4. Use the arrow keys to move the player and collect coins
+4. Use the arrow keys to move the player and collect as many coins as possible before getting hit by a car

 ---